gruntwork-io/pipelines-orchestrate/README.md

 ### `gruntwork-config`

-The Base64-encoded Gruntwork Config YAML file.
+Base64 encoded content of the Gruntwork Config YAML file.
 This input is required.

 ### `token`